Approximation Power of Deep Neural Networks: an explanatory mathematical survey

 \hrule

-{\bf Intended audience.} The material in this survey should be accessible to undergraduate and graduate students and researchers in mathematics, statistics, computer science, and engineering, and to all those who wish to obtain a ``deeper'' understanding of ``deep'' neural networks.
+{\bf Intended audience.} The material in this survey should be accessible to undergraduate and graduate students, as well as researchers in mathematics, statistics, computer science, and engineering.
+It is aimed at anyone seeking a ``deeper'' understanding of ``deep'' neural networks.

 \Prologue{}